zeyap/LMCheck-tracking-app/documents/milestone2-interview,persona,project theme/milestone2.md

-## Gathering Information
+## Gathering Information (Interview + Affinity Diagrams)

 **We decided to interview 3 individuals per target audience.**

 We collected data from 12 individuals.
-Interview Questions and Analysis is here([PDF](milestone2-documents/interview.pdf)) All interview notes are stored in meeting pics folder as well.

-## Affinity Diagrams

 After collecting the data, we made affinity diagrams and pictures of digrams are stored in meeting pics folder.

+Interview Questions and Analysis is here([PDF](milestone2-documents/interview.pdf))

+All interview notes are stored in meeting pics folder as well.

 ## Value Propositions